IamLizu/wpdetect/README.md

 1. Use 1000 requests per thread
 2. Each request should be sent in an asynchronous way
 3. Implement two methods: i.
 Fast (Some false positives but blazingly fast) ii.
 Slow (Highly accurate but slow)
+4. Combine URLs from standard input, CLI argument and file into a single array, also filter out the incorrect URLs (completed, will push later) ✅

 Fast mode (default)